 Protecting Yourself Against Pesticides: The Role of Disposable PPE

 Disposable PPE offers an effective and essential layer of protection between employees and the potentially harmful pesticides they are charged with handling, mixing, loading, and distributing.

-The main role of PPE is to reduce the risk of accidental contact.
+The main role of PPE for pesticide spraying is to reduce the risk of accidental contact.
 Contact with pesticide chemicals can occur through four main means:

 - Contact with the skin—up to 90% of exposure is believed to occur this way, according to occupational health and safety research

 In order to avoid these means of exposure, appropriate PPE and apparel must be worn consistently and correctly during any and all handling of pesticides.
 As mentioned, the PPE must also be appropriate for the level of toxicity of the pesticide in question.

 Common protective garments and PPE for pesticide spraying include :